Água de Prata Aqueduct

-The Aqueduct of Água de Prata (Portuguese: Aqueduto da Água de Prata), also known as the Évora Aqueduct and the Água de Prata Aqueduct, is a 16th-century water supply structure that brings water from springs northeast of Évora to the historic centre of the city in the Alentejo region of Portugal.
+The Aqueduct of Água de Prata (Portuguese: Aqueduto da Água de Prata), also known as the Évora Aqueduct, the Prata Aqueduct, and the Água de Prata Aqueduct, is a 16th-century water supply structure that brings water from springs northeast of Évora to the historic centre of the city in the Alentejo region of Portugal.
 The aqueduct is made of a linear series of arches and piping that is integrated into the city and has been protected as a national monument since 1910.
 The aqueduct is around 11 miles (18km) long.

 History

 Construction of the aqueduct began in 1531—1532 at the order of King John III of Portugal and was directed by the royal architect Francisco de Arruda.
 The work followed and sometimes overlaid earlier Roman waterworks.
 The aqueduct was completed and inaugurated around in the 1530s, taking about 6 years to conclude construction, and was signified with a ceremonial arrival of water in Giraldo Square.
 Over time, the aqueduct has undergone various restorations, including major repairs in the 17th century during the Portuguese Restoration Wars, and smaller interventions in the 19th and 20th centuries that did not largely alter its overall design.